sgoudham/git-view/CONTRIBUTING.md

 # Contributing to git-view

 Thank you for your interest in contributing to this project!
 I really appreciate it!
-Feel free to contribute pull requests for any additional features that you want!

 # Got a Question?